 How to get an injunction to stop harassment

-Injunctions against harassment can be granted by the criminal courts in relation to almost any criminal conviction and by the civil courts in connection with divorce proceedings and other civil legal actions.
+Injunctions against harassment can be granted by the criminal courts in relation to almost any criminal conviction and by the civil courts in connection with divorce proceedings or any other harassment including harassment on the internet.

 An injunction is a court order, which either orders someone to take action or which order them to refrain from doing something.
-Breaches of court orders such as injunctions are generally regarded as being strict liability offences, meaning there is no excuse or defence and no criminal intent by the defendant is required in order to be found guilty.
-The consequences of breaching a restraining order then, are very serious and they might include committal proceedings which involves a trial for contempt of court in the High Court, after which, your harasser might be sent to prison by the judge.
+Breaches of court orders, including injunctions, are generally regarded as being strict liability offences, meaning there is no excuse or defence and no criminal intent by the defendant is required in order to be found guilty.
+The consequences of breaching a restraining order or a harassment injunction are very serious and they might include committal proceedings which involves a trial for contempt of court in the High Court, after which, your harasser might be sent to prison by the judge.

-If you have been served with a restraining order in relation to your online activities and you are not sure about its full meaning, we would recommend you either call us and speak to one of our experts, or seek internet law and/or criminal law advice from a law firm that deals with these sorts of matters regularly.
+If you have been served with a harassing injunction in relation to your online activities and if you are not sure about its full meaning, we would recommend you take legal advice as soon as possible from internet law specialist lawyers.

 When you contact a solicitor about your concerns in connection with internet related injunction, make sure your solicitor understands the specific issues that relate to internet publications and that your legal representatives are experience in the field and are familiar with technical ‘jargon’.
 Make sure the solicitor reviews the harassment injunction together with the entire case papers and that you obtain legal advice before making any further publications.